gavinhoward/bc/manuals/development.md

 such as `git` and `gpg`.

-In addition, before using this script, it expects that the folders that Windows generated when building `bc`, `dc`, and `bcl`, are in the parent directory of the repo, exactly as Windows generated them.
+In addition, before using this script, it expects that the folders that Windows generated when building `bc`, `dc`, and [`bcl`][156], are in the parent directory of the repo, exactly as Windows generated them.
 If they are not there, then it will not zip and sign, nor calculate sums of, the Windows executables.

 Because this script creates a tag and pushes it, it should *only* be run *ONCE* per release.